Creating a Gantt chart with Milestones using a Stacked Bar Chart in Excel or PowerPoint

 Gantt charts are not a built-in chart type in Microsoft Office (Excel, PowerPoint, and Word).
 There are templates you can download to create Gantt charts or add-ins you can buy.
 In this article I want to show you how you can create an accurate, informative Gantt chart with Milestones using a stacked bar chart in Excel (a similar method can be used to create the Gantt in PowerPoint).
+If you want and advanced solution with a full video tutorial and sample Excel file, click here to jump to the bottom of the page to learn more.
+[Note: if you want to create the Gantt chart in Excel but use the colors from your organizations' PowerPoint template so the chart will be consistent with the rest of the colors in your presentation, follow the steps in this article and video.]
 Here’s what our completed graph will look like.

 Step 1 – Simple list of tasks with milestones identified